v1v/jenkins-pipeline-library-skeleton/README.md

 - [JCasC](https://jenkins.io/projects/jcasc/) to configure a local jenkins instance.
 - [JobDSL](https://github.com/jenkinsci/job-dsl-plugin/wiki) to configure the pipelines to test the steps.
 - [JenkinsUnitPipeline](https://github.com/jenkinsci/JenkinsPipelineUnit) to test the shared library steps.
-- [Spock](http://spockframework.org/spock/docs/1.0/introduction.html) to test the shared library steps with some BDD approach.
+- [Spock](http://spockframework.org/spock/docs/1.0/introduction.html) to test the shared library steps with some specifications approach.
 - [Gradle](https://docs.gradle.org/current/userguide/userguide.html) to orchestrate the build/tests of this library.
 - [Vagrant](https://www.vagrantup.com/docs/index.html) and [VirtualBox](https://www.virtualbox.org/wiki/Documentation) to spin up jenkins agents using the Swarm connection.